wapc/wapc-swift/README.md

 # waPC Swift Host

-This is the Swift implementation of the **waPC** standard for WebAssembly host runtimes.
+This is the (incomplete) Swift implementation of the **waPC** standard for WebAssembly host runtimes.

 ## Usage
 Refer to the [Tests](./Tests/WapcHostTests/WapcHostTests.swift) for usage examples with the included "hello" sample modules.